2weiEmu/TermStop/README.md

 # TermStop
-A nice terminal stopwatch written in C, partially as practice and also because I wanted it.
+A basic terminal stopwatch written in C, partially as practice and also because I wanted it.